Tetchki/ingp-pyramid-comparaison/README.md

 # Modification

-To modify the hashgrid's structure, change the parameters in the xml file (e.g. `scenes/painting/painting_neural.xml`).
+You can modify the parameters of the INGP and Laplacian Pyramid in their respective XML files (e.g. `scenes/painting/painting_neural.xml` for INGP and `scenes/painting/painting_pyramid.xml` for Laplacian Pyramid).

 The rest of the parameters (lr, spp, etc.) can be changed in the gin config file (e.g. `scenes/painting/painting.gin` ).